 Intention to lodge a research ethics application:

-The Human Research Ethics Committee (HREC) of the Northern Territory Department of Health and Menzies School of Health Research does not grant retrospective ethics approval.
+The Human Research Ethics Committee (NTHREC) of the Northern Territory Department of Health and Menzies School of Health Research does not grant retrospective ethics approval.
 Commencement dates and timelines outlined in the research ethics application need to be correct prior to submission. (“A judgement that a human research proposal meets the requirements of this National Statement and is ethically acceptable must be made before research can begin and before full funding for the proposal is released" - page 8 of the National Statement on Ethical Conduct in Human Research).

 Please allow sufficient time to complete a research ethics application.